uhrmannreply/datahub/docs/ui-ingestion.md

 that your executor (`datahub-actions`) container is down.

-This container is responsible for executing requests to run ingestion when they come in, either on demand on a particular schedule.
+This container is responsible for executing requests to run ingestion when they come in, either on demand or according to a specific schedule.
 You can verify the health of the container using `docker ps`.
-Moreover, you can inspect the container logs using by finding the container id for the `datahub-actions` container and running `docker logs <container-id>`.
+Moreover, you can inspect the container logs by finding the container id for the `datahub-actions` container and running `docker logs <container-id>`.

 ### When should I NOT use UI Ingestion?